What’s inside:

 Capture Revenue at the Source

-Charge capture medical billing does not improve by working harder in the billing office.
-It improves when organizations capture accurate data at the point of care and allow billing to become a downstream confirmation step rather than a recovery effort.
+Charge capture in medical billing improves when organizations capture accurate data at the point of care and allow billing to become a downstream confirmation step rather than a recovery effort.
+Charge capture medical billing

 Ultimately, charge capture within the medical billing cycle determines whether an organization can see the full financial footprint of the care it delivers.
 Closing this gap requires revenue cycle optimization beyond billing, starting where care is delivered, not where claims are corrected.
 Until utilization is captured accurately at the point of care, reported revenue will reflect system limitations, not clinical reality.
 Understanding this dynamic is the first step toward closing the gap between what is delivered and what is billed.

-FAQ: Charge Capture Medical Billing: Why Revenue Disappears Before Billing Begins
+FAQ: Charge Capture in Medical Billing: Workflow, Revenue Cycle Risks & Best Practices

 Charge capture in medical billing is the process of recording all billable services, procedures, and supplies at or near the point of care so they can be coded and billed accurately.
 It is critical because any service not captured upstream can never be billed, resulting in permanent revenue loss, even if claims processes and denial rates appear strong.